mikesturm/Kinetic/Projects/Project-AttachmentA.md

 - [ ] Schedule meeting with Chris for week of 11/10 to review plan & progress

 ### Phase 2: Finalize and Refine Attachment A Content & Format
-  [ ] (Once Zach pulls in Smartsheet) Create logic to use "Old LT" instead of published LT for supplier stocked parts.
+- [ ] (Once Zach pulls in Smartsheet) Create logic to use "Old LT" instead of published LT for supplier stocked parts.
 - [ ] Confirm versioning and storage location.
-- [ ] Establish next evolution of Attachment A to include all customer Xref parts and note which items Field is not stocking (no price, cold start lead time, no commitment).
 - [ ] Establish logic for “Lead Time to Customer” column on the customer copy.
 	*We could use the placeholder "transit", but we need to be sensitive to what looks best to most customers*